kriomentos/roguelike-tcod/README.md

 `python main.py`

 Player character is represented as `@` character

+**Important `NumLock` must be disabled to run the rouge correctly, with it on movement will be ignored**

 Movement using arrow keys (Home, End and Page up/down for diagonals), Numpad or Vi.